AmandaStromdahl/DD2480_CodeComplexity_Coverage/report.md

 See above.

 **(e).** How well do examples and tests run on your system(s)?\
-I've tried several algorithms and they seem to be working without issue. -Insert information about tests here-
+I've tried several algorithms and they seem to be working without issue.
+The project uses pytest for its testkit.
+This was not well described in the original repository but quite apparent given some of the top-level files in the repository.
+For a newcomer who has never used pytest before this could prove to be somewhat of a hinderance.

 2. Do you plan to continue or choose another project?
-No.
+We are planning to continue with this project as it is suitable for complexity analysis and refactoring.

 ## Complexity